-- The Academy recognises that pupils who are or perceived to be LGBT are vulnerable to being targeted by other children. - 23.2 LGBT inclusion is taught as part of the statutory relationships education / RSE / PSHE curriculum. - 23.3 All staff are aware of these vulnerabilities and the Academy endeavours to provide a safe space to speak out or share concerns. - 23.4 KCSIE 2024 is awaiting statutory guidance.
+- 23.1 The Academy recognises that pupils who are or perceived to be LGBT are vulnerable to being targeted by other children. - 23.2 LGBT inclusion is taught as part of the statutory relationships education / RSE / PSHE curriculum. - 23.3 All staff are aware of these vulnerabilities and the Academy endeavours to provide a safe space to speak out or share concerns.